 Apple iPad 10.2in (2019) full review

-When I first saw the new 7th-generation iPad, I wondered why Apple even bothered to release an updated model this year.
+When I first saw the 7th-generation iPad, I wondered why Apple even bothered to release this updated model.

-Sure, the 10.2in display reveals a slight boost in size over last year's 9.7in iPad, and the latest model finally has a Smart Connector, but for all that, this iPad has the same cameras and A10 processor as last year's model, the form factor hasn't changed significantly, and it's even ever so slightly heavier.
-Both models still only come in 32GB and 128GB configurations, and both deliver around 10 hours of battery life.
+Sure, the 10.2in display reveals a slight boost in size over 2018's 9.7in iPad, and this model finally has a Smart Connector, but for all that, this iPad has the same cameras and A10 processor as before; the form factor hasn't changed significantly either, and it's even ever so slightly heavier.
+Both models still only come in 32GB and 128GB configurations, and both deliver around ten hours of battery life.

-Let's get this out of the way now: if you've got last year's 9.7in iPad, I see no reason to "upgrade" to this one.
+Let's get this out of the way now: if you've got 2018's 9.7in iPad, I see no reason to "upgrade" to this one.

 Apple's Smart Connector: So many possibilities, so few options.

-But after a few days with the new iPad, I think I get Apple's line of thinking.
-The agreeable £349/$329 starting price, the extra viewing room, the theoretical options afforded by the Smart Connector, and the general excellence of everything under the hood combines to make this the best and most approachable entry-level Apple device.
+But after a few days with the 2019 10.2in iPad, I think I get Apple's line of thinking.
+The agreeable £349/$329 starting price, the extra viewing room, the theoretical options afforded by the Smart Connector, and the general excellence of everything under the hood combine to make this the best and most approachable entry-level Apple device at the time of its launch.

 This was also true of the older baseline iPad models, but by including the Smart Connector, Apple ensures that this comfortably-sized tablet comes with virtually every external hardware feature you can expect from its pricier models.
 It hits shelves with iPadOS 13, which greatly expands the productivity possibilities for Apple's tablets.

-The biggest outward difference in the two models is that this year's iPad is simply larger than last year's.
-At 6.8 by 9.8 inches, the new model sits directly on top of last year's refreshed iPad Air with only an extremely minimal thinness advantage in the Air's favour to distinguish them.
-(Last year's iPad measured 6.6 by 9.4 inches.)
+The biggest outward difference in the two models is that this iPad is simply larger than 2018's.
+At 6.8in by 9.8in, the new model sits directly on top of 2018's refreshed iPad Air with only an extremely minimal thinness advantage in the Air's favour to distinguish them.
+(2018's iPad measured 6.6in by 9.4in.)
 They look so similar, in fact, that I kept accidentally picking up the iPad Air while preparing this review.

-That, in turn, translates into a boost in the size of the display size for the new iPad, as the unlaminated LED display comes with a resolution of 2160 by 1620 pixels compared to last year's 2048 by 1536 pixels, although both have a pixel density of 264ppi.
+That, in turn, translates into a boost in the size of the display size for the new iPad, as the unlaminated LED panel comes with a resolution of 2160 by 1620 pixels, compared to 2018's 2048 by 1536 pixels; although both have a pixel density of 264ppi.
 (The iPad Air's 2224 by 1668 display is a tad larger than both.)

 From left to right: iPad 9.7in (2018), iPad 10.2in (2019), iPad Air (2019)